The king report on governance for South AFRICA 2009 (king III)

-As a responsible investor, the Board advocates adherence to sound governance principles by all entities Remgro is invested in by using its significant influence to ensure that all Remgro’s listed subsidiaries, joint ventures and associated companies endorse the principles contained in the King Report on Governance for South Africa2009 (King III).
-Effective corporate governance forms partof Remgro’s investment assessment criteria which are further monitored on a continuous basis by non-executive board representation on those investee companies’ boards.
+As a responsible investor, the Board advocates adherence to sound governance principles by all entities Remgro is invested in by using its significant influence to ensure that all Remgro’s listed subsidiaries, joint ventures and associates endorse the principles contained in King III.
+Effective corporate governance forms part of Remgro’s investment assessment criteria which are further monitored on a continuous basis by non-executive board representation on those investee companies’ boards.
 To this end the Remgro policy may be used as a benchmark.

 Remgro is an investment holding company and accordingly all references to “the Group” in this context denote the Company and its wholly owned subsidiaries.
 Remgro’s main wholly owned operating subsidiary is Wispeco.
 Wispeco is operated and managed as an independent entity with an autonomous board of directors, however, the composition of its board does not comply with the independence requirements of King III due to the size of the business.
 Remgro’s representatives on the board of that company, however, ensure that sound corporate governance and sustainability practices are followed by Wispeco through the adoption and implementation of Remgro’s policies, processes and procedures.